 Vision rehabilitation work with visually impaired people is a fascinating and rewarding profession.
-There are around five hundred Rehabilitation Workers (sometimes called Rehabilitation Officers, or ROVIs) working in the United Kingdom.
+There are around five hundred Vision Rehabilitation Workers (sometimes called Rehabilitation Officers Visual Impairment, or ROVIs) working in the United Kingdom.

-Rehabilitation Workers for Visually Impaired People work with adults and children and are employed in a number of different settings.
+Vision Rehabilitation Workers work with adults and children and are employed in a number of different settings.
 These include adult social services, children’s social services, the NHS, national and regional voluntary organisations.
 A growing minority are now working in a freelance capacity.

 Four of the eleven standards (numbers 8, 9, 10 and 11) relate directly to rehabilitation work and working with deafblind people.
 However, in addition, Standard 1 relates to Continued Professional Development and is the foundation for RWPN's CPD scheme (see below).

 From January 2017 members have been required to document and submit CPD under a formal scheme CPD.